chochinlu/ens-bid-dapp/README.md

 # Ethereum Name Service Bid DApp
-Bid DApp for the Ethereum Name Service
+This app allows you to bid and buy `.eth` domain name from `.eth` holders, for use in ethereum decentralized applications and compatible blockchain browsers.